mdreck/mdreck.github.io/_posts/2020-11-04-police_shootings.md

 _Tools: Pandas, Plotly_

-*The header image of the United States struggles to populate on github and nbviewer, I've included it above as a reference.*
+*The header image of the US may fail to populate on github and nbviewer, I've included it above as a reference in case of failure.*